Wellness: integral health and balance between body and mind

 7. Mindfulness and Slimming

 Obesity has more than doubled in the last 3 decades.
-More and more research is being done into prevention and the treatment of obesity.
+More and more research is being done into prevention and the

 Mindfulness is promising.
 It helps reduce stress and especially overeating due to stress.
 By mindfulness, you can better distinguish between hunger and satiety (mindful eating).